 - Select the Icon tab and click on Manage icons in your spritesheet.

 - This opens the Images option in the top toolbar.

-- Click the Upload SVG Image button to and choose the marker you downloaded at the beginning of this tutorial from your files.
+- Click the Upload images button and choose the marker you downloaded at the beginning of this tutorial from your files.

 - Choose it from the list.